Sagensagen/CQRS-vessels/README.md

 ## Tech
 - MartenDB for ES wrapper with PostgreSQL
-- PostGIS + PGRouting for shortest path between two coordinates
+- PostGIS + PGRouting for shortest path between two coordinates in ocean graph
 - AKKA.net actors
 - Giraffe
 - Fable+ReactJS

 ## Getting Started
+Nix+direnv is handy and will give you the necessary environment shell.

 ### 1. Start Infrastructure